Sociology DepartmentView Syllabus

 Striving to keep up the tradition and legacy of enjoyable collaborative teaching-learning experience.
 The journey continues… Come Join Us!!!

-A young and vibrant department established in 1962, Sociology Department encourages comprehensive understanding of the subject by drawing linkages across all the three years of undergraduate curriculum.
+A young and vibrant department established in 1962, Department of Sociology encourages comprehensive understanding of the subject by drawing linkages across all the three years of undergraduate curriculum.
 A judicious mix of theoretical and applied courses offered at undergraduate level provide firm foundation and knowledge not only of the subject and contemporary issues but also of a wide range of career opportunities.
-Anthropology is offered only in the First-year as one of the options for Compulsory Second Language (Hindi/Marathi) course to those learners who haven’t studied these languages in their lower classes.
+Anthropology is offered only in the First-year as one of the options for Compulsory Second Language (Hindi/Marathi) course to those learners who have not studied these languages in their lower classes.
 Department faculty aim to become academic mentors for learners, irrespective of their diverse academic and socio-economic backgrounds, gender and abilities.
 Given the nature of the subject, it is important that learners engage in conversations on issues/events of contemporary and social significance.
 Extensive use of e-resources and field experiences provide ample scope for experiential learning.
 Teaching-learning experience can never remain bound within classroom.
 The Department is proactive in organizing webinars, seminars, workshops, talks, documentary screenings and group presentations and discussions wherein students get exposed to diverse perspectives and sharpen their analytical and critical thinking skills.
 In addition, the Department organizes competitions such as poster-making, slogan-making, meme-making, quiz, poetry, essay writing etc. on topics/themes/days of social relevance that brings out their creative and imaginative skills as well.
 We take pride in our student volunteers for their efforts and support in organizing such events.

 Our Alumni Speak ….